My Nixos Configuration

 ];

-Each of my hosts gets a separate folder under hosts/.
-Normally each host just has two files: hostname.nix and hardware-configuration.nix.
+Each host gets a separate folder under hosts/.
+Normally each host just has two files: default.nix and hardware-configuration.nix.
 In some cases, like with Shura 🔗, I have some extra files that get deployed specifically to that host.

 The modules